justeattakeaway/pie/.changeset/green-ducks-poke.md

 "@justeattakeaway/pie-modal": minor
 ---

-Moved testing from Visual to Component
+[Changed] - Moved some tests from Visual to Component